liyikwai/ENGG1340/README.md

   Functionalities
   1. Adding records of income and expense
      - Feature: recording the user's monthly income and expenses
-     - Input: multiple pairs of two integer numbers indicating the userss monthly income and expenses
+     - Input: multiple pairs of two integer numbers indicating the user's monthly income and expenses
      - Output: N/A
   2. Offering basic information of the records
      - Feature: